You are hereHome ›

-During her short time with the Public Interest Network, Mary revealed herself to be an extraordinary individual.
+During her short time with The Public Interest Network, Mary revealed herself to be an extraordinary individual.
 She was blessed with a laser-sharp intellect and an innate strategic sense, but her greatest gift was that she committed her talents unreservedly to social change.
-She recognized the value of the Public Interest Network’s work in the world, and she believed deeply (and articulated beautifully) that the problems we work on demand of each of us nothing less than our personal best.
+She recognized the value of The Public Interest Network’s work in the world, and she believed deeply (and articulated beautifully) that the problems we work on demand of each of us nothing less than our personal best.
 She was, simply, an inspiration.

-In recognition of Mary’s life and work, the Public Interest Network endowed the Mary Braun Fellowship in the summer of 2007.
-The Mary Braun Fellowship is an honor awarded to one member of the first-year staff of the fellowship programs of U.S. PIRG and Environment America who over the course of their first year on staff has demonstrated qualities that evoke Mary’s passion, hard work and spirit.
+In recognition of Mary’s life and work, The Public Interest Network endowed the Mary Leah Braun Fellowship in the summer of 2007.
+The Mary Leah Braun Fellowship is an honor awarded to one member of the first-year staff of the fellowship programs of U.S. PIRG and Environment America who over the course of their first year on staff has demonstrated qualities that evoke Mary’s passion, hard work and spirit.

 Recipients of the Fellowship